tackline/Play-Serializer/README.md

  - Writting the serializer/deserializer as an object and recrusing within same instance is cool, but don't expose that to the client or more particularly to the serialized/deserialized objects.
  - Primitives - bleurgh.
  - Given that there are primitives, more utility methods?
 Or not.
+ - I'm really thinking about serializing through public interfaces here, without downcasting nastiness.
+ - Fun thing: If you try to read junk, that's an IOException; try to write junk and that's an IllegalArgumentException.
+ - I used a generic constructor! (though not for anything particularly useuful)